lgeurts/lgeurts.github.io/contact.md

 Note on integrity of my emails
 ------------------------------

-All email sent by me from protonmail should be digitally signed with my GPG keys.
+All email sent by me from my protonmail account should be digitally signed with my GPG keys.